 Students in the Electro-Mechanical Technology program can attend full or part-time.

-Electro-Mechanical Technology classes may be offered at these Madison College campuses:
+Electro-Mechanical Technology classes are offered at the Madison College Truax campus.

-Earning your two-year technical diploma in Electro-Mechanical at Madison Area Technical College prepares you for valuable work as:
+Earning your two-year associate degree in Electro-Mechanical at Madison Area Technical College prepares you for valuable work as: